Geodels/gospl/docs/getting_started/installConda.rst

 This will create an environment with the dependencies and packages required to run :mod:`gospl`.

 note: There is no anaconda petsc4py win64 package.
 A WSL conda install will work once you have make installed.
+You will need make and libgl1.so

 To put yourself inside this environment run::